tysonmote/Rickshaw/README.markdown

 * Get a spec suite up and running
 * Make ListController rendering more efficient
-* Add the persistance framework back
+* Add the persistence framework back

 Examples
 --------